-- Understand the conditions under which government, including public schools, may restrict speech.
+- Students will understand the conditions under which government, including public schools, may restrict speech.

-- Evaluate whether certain actions should be protected by the First Amendment.
+- Students will evaluate whether certain actions should be protected by the First Amendment.

-- Understand Supreme Court applications of First Amendment protections regarding “expressive conduct.”
+- Students will understand Supreme Court applications of First Amendment protections regarding “expressive conduct.”

-- Critically analyze free speech issues concerning schools as well as the proper balance between First Amendment protections and legitimate educational/disciplinary concerns.
+- Students will critically analyze free speech issues concerning schools as well as the proper balance between First Amendment protections and legitimate educational/disciplinary concerns.

-- Appreciate the importance of the freedom of speech in preserving a free and open society.
+- Students will appreciate the importance of the freedom of speech in preserving a free and open society.

 - Have students read Handout A: Background Essay – How Has Speech Been Both Limited and Expanded, and How Does it Apply to You and Your School?